Parents are scrambling after schools suddenly cancel class over staffing and burnout

 Experts worry about what closures mean for the future

-She says the trend of taking four-day weeks started before the pandemic, and has been accelerating.
-As of last spring, about two-thirds of the districts in their sample were doing four-day weeks "under the guise of deep cleaning," she says.
+She says the trend of taking four-day weeks started before the pandemic and has been accelerating.
+As of last spring, they found thousands of school districts were doing four-day weeks "under the guise of deep cleaning," she says.

 In mid-November, Detroit schools announced they're going virtual for Fridays in December, mentioning both mental health and "time to more thoroughly clean schools."
 Then on Friday, Nov.
 19, with just three days' notice, they further canceled classes for the Monday and Tuesday before Thanksgiving, also citing "cleaning and sanitization."

 Lake is worried about students who may be on the verge of failing out or dropping out of school.
-"Those who have disappeared or are close to disappearing, they need us to be pulling them back, not pushing them out."
+"Those who have disappeared or are close to disappearing, they need us to be pulling them back, not pushing them out," she says.

 And she's dubious about the label of "mental health days."